tonym128/tonym128.github.io/_posts/2019-04-21-building-your-own-game-console.markdown

-The biggest items were input, timing and output, for which I built seperate parts of the code for into the Platform specific files and for things which were platform dependant, I used [CMAKE ](https://cmake.org/)to be able to build different libraries and code on different platforms.
+The biggest items were input, timing and output, for which I built separate parts of the code for into the Platform specific files and for things which were platform dependent, I used [CMAKE ](https://cmake.org/)to be able to build different libraries and code on different platforms.